 Apelsinsnittar (Swedish Orange Almond Slices)

-The first recipe that caught my attention was Apelsinsnittar, sliced cookies filled with an orange almond paste and drizzled with a light orange glaze.
-They were fairly easy to make and I couldn’t stop at just one slice.
+The first recipe that caught my attention was Apelsinsnittar, sliced cookies filled with an orange almond paste and topped with a light orange glaze.
+They are definitely perfect alongside coffee!

 Looking for more Swedish recipes?